Haytarma: Production and release

+Musical Score

+The film's musical score was performed by the Honored Academic Symphony Orchestra of the National Radio Company of Ukraine (conducted by Volodymyr Sheiko) and the ATR TV and Radio Company ensemble, led by Dzhemil Karikov.
+The soundtrack was released by Qartbaba Production in 2014 and includes 18 tracks featured in the film, as well as several Crimean Tatar folk melodies.
+The composers were Serhiy Krutsenko (primary orchestral score) and Dzhemil Karikov (ethnic music based on folk compositions).
+The album was recorded at the First Recording Company studio; the sound engineer was Maks Hladetskyi, and the conductor was Volodymyr Sheiko.

 Reactions

+The film premiered on May 17, 2013, on the eve of the 69th anniversary of the deportation of the Crimean Tatar people.
+The news agency QHA announced the premiere using the bilingual names of Crimean cities: "Those interested can watch this film in Simferopol/Aqmescit and in Crimean cities such as Belogorsk/Qarasuvbazar, Kerch, Sevastopol/Aqyar, Sudak, Feodosia/Kefe, and Yevpatoria/Kezlev."
+The premiere of Haytarma was attended by Mejlis leaders and Ukrainian Verkhovna Rada deputies Mustafa Dzhemilev and Refat Chubarov; Deputy Prime Ministers of the Autonomous Republic’s government Georgy Psarev and Aziz Abdullaev; and a guest from Kyiv, Valery Patskan, head of the parliamentary committee on human rights.
+Military pilots and comrades-in-arms of Amet-Khan Sultan—twice named a Hero of the Soviet Union—were also invited from Moscow as guests of honor.

 The Kyiv Post gave a positive review, describing Haytarma as a "must-see for history enthusiasts".
 In Simferopol, the Kosmos Cinema estimated that six thousand people had seen the film in the first week, and a thousand per day by 4 June; the cinema had begun with just two screenings per day, but added two additional ones in response to the unexpected demand.
 It was screened at the International Antalya Golden Orange Film Festival in October 2013.
 It was one of three films which made the Ukraine Oscar selection committee's shortlist to be submitted as a nominee in the Best Foreign Language Film category at the 86th Academy Awards.